 Day 15 – Sunset pushups in Centennial Park had me investigating the link between depression and nighttime rumination on the Very Well Mind website:

 “People, particularly people with depression, often go through a process called rumination.
 They repeatedly mull over past events and issues that concern them, trying to make sense of them or imagine them having a different outcome.
 Not too surprisingly, you tend to be more prone to rumination when you’re alone and free from distractions, which tends to be at night for many of us.”

-Day 16 – Returned to Centennial Park in the morning for my pushups, so I thought I’d post an article on the mental health benefits of parks from The New Daily.
+Day 16 – Returned to Centennial Park the next morning for my pushups.
+So I posted an article on the mental health benefits of parks from The New Daily.